boardfish/com3550-marked-work/special-project-report.md

 was upon a given date, as a number between 0 and 6 inclusive.
 For example, `GetBirthDay(8, 4, 2020)` would return `2` (Wednesday).
-They would need to do this without using date/time-related libraries, but they would have a pre-written test suite that tested the output of their code against a variety of scenarios.
+They would need to do this without using date/time-related libraries, but they would have a pre-written test suite ([Appendix II][Appendix II: Special Project Test Suite]) that tested the output of their code against a variety of scenarios.
 While completing this exercise, they would be encouraged to make a commit after completing a feature - a good landmark at which to make a commit would be after having made another test pass.
+The task sheet ([Appendix I][Appendix I: Special Project Task Sheet]) would be their guide in this task, but they would be permitted to ask for further help.

 The first part of the exercise would be to make it function for dates within the current year.
 In my implementation, this involved summing the number of days in